BruceMacD/XRay-Pneumonia-Classifier/README.md

 * August 3 - 2 hours (Bruce) - Refactoring augmented training data, researching results, more training iterations
 * August 5 - 2.5 hours (Bruce) - Training stripped layers on augmented data
 * August 7 - 4.5 hours (Seth) - kaggle issues, catching up on previous work, figuring out why train is good but test is bad in the case with ResNet50.
 Seth Goals: Figure out why some tests were so bad, ensemble learning, saving weights, and cleaning up notebook + working on report.
-* August 8 - 3.5 hrs (Seth) - playing with regularizers, investigating resnet issue
+* August 8 - 5 hrs (Seth) - playing with regularizers, investigating resnet issue.
+I'm pretty sure we're borked when it comes to using resnet.
+Just trying to figure out why.

 ## Resources (TODO: formatting)
 ### General Resources